Help Save American Battlefields

 The area is also known to include significant archaeological resources from a winter 1861-1862 winter encampment and potentially includes hundreds of military burials attributed to disease in the camp and the October 1863 battle.

-Despite the known impacts of this project, essential details, such as the anticipated increase in commuter and truck traffic on Route 28, Bristow Road, and other nearby throughfares – with its associated air and noise pollution -- have not been disclosed in project documentation.
-Additionally, information regarding viewshed impacts and building heights has not been made available to the public.
+Despite the known impacts of this project, essential details, such as the anticipated increase in commuter and truck traffic on Route 28, Bristow Road, and other nearby throughfares – with its associated air and noise pollution – have not been adequately mitigated.
 Extrapolating from elements of an adjacent distribution center project already in process, the full build out will include 175 dock doors for tractor trailers and 1,400 parking spaces.
-Lack of transparency surrounding the project has raised concerns among local officials and residents alike.
+Lack of mitigation and regard for this historic land surrounding the project has raised concerns among local officials and residents alike.

 Whether you are a county resident or a concerned preservationist, please consider signing the appropriate document, so your opposition to Manassas Logistic Center project can be considered by decision makers.